liangxianzhe/floating-input.nvim/README.md

 You use Telescope or Fzf-Lua to get a nice `vim.ui.select`, and want a nice `vim.ui.input` too?

-[Dressing](https://github.com/stevearc/dressing.nvim) works, but most of its code deals with `ui.select`, which seems slightly overkill here.
+[Dressing](https://github.com/stevearc/dressing.nvim) works, but most of its code deals with `vim.ui.select`, which seems slightly overkill here.

-This plugin is a simple floating window to take input, with less than 50 less of code.
+This plugin is a simple floating window to take input, with ~ 50 lines of code.
 You can either use it or just copy it to your configs.

 ## How